blueburrito24/obsidiannotes/Custom figure ideas.md

 [Paperclips](https://www.amazon.co.uk/Q-Connect-Paperclips-Plain-Pack-1000/dp/B000NM4OES?crid=1MM02P4OTUCIX&dib=eyJ2IjoiMSJ9.hJMDRotfMLqkIuCpXfnzDg2CrML-Ox59D9VKF3oBwK6239IkmaHNqY3ng1V820y_QRcaMeK9NHIiYlB-d6uc41zU58bAi4iyO2d4P1Not7ROcJaw44l4NFPYGsbwg3sbaTl4u5TGDyE-CULKct1VlI-gClp9zLyuqnaAcWpCYuvcdS9oz6SkOjVzLa7rUS-olC7L7JyF3VhVxXfgg6tSOvFybi3ln5y-9sBvT-3vKxnpjJx7tTWIE-Avm6aj_80_bmyL8273XuuIx1VwRC_cfIS_JRF3WFE_ioIDv7BFbEs.3vBpQlonB1rHCZr5Fvntkg-gMOT31litUJUFHxC5oHc&dib_tag=se&keywords=paper+clips&qid=1760832466&sprefix=paper+clips%2Caps%2C180&sr=8-6) 6.07
 TOTAL PRICE 91.72
 I have already black and white (ordered with ML Spidey custom head), black dye from the Captain America custom.
-- Magneto has the arms and hands perfect for Batman.
-So I will saw off X-Cutioner's forearms (at the highest strap) and saw off Magneto's forearms to stick them on with M2 screws for swivel.
-I will also do the same for the legs, sawing off
-- X-Cutioner's calves at the highest strap and screwing them onto Magneto's legs for swivel and added musculature and detail.
-Also note that I need to remove the kneepads on the X-Cutioner calves and smooth that area after removing it.
+- Magneto has arms and hands perfect for Batman.
+So I will ==saw off X-Cutioner's forearms (at the highest strap) and saw off Magneto's forearms to stick them on with M2 screws for swivel.== I will also do the same for the legs, ==sawing off the X-Cutioner's calves at the highest strap and screwing them onto Magneto's legs for swivel and added musculature and detail.== Also note that I need to ==remove the kneepads on the X-Cutioner calves== and smooth that area after removing it.
-- I'm going to use the ball-joint set to add a ball-joint waist to the Magneto body.
-Following DangITProductions' Wolverine mod video, I'll install the connector piece into the abdomen section and install the joint into the hip-piece.
+- I'm going to use the ball-joint set to ==add a ball-joint waist to the Magneto body.== Following DangITProductions' Wolverine mod video, I'll install the connector piece into the abdomen section and install the joint into the hip-piece using a paperclip.
-- I need to get rid of the lettering on X-Cutioner's belt and then the big one - shave off the details of his head and sculpt on ears and a "nose".
-(Reference the last image above.)
+- I need to ==get rid of the lettering on X-Cutioner's belt== and then the big one - ==shave off the details of his head and sculpt on ears and a "nose".
+(Reference the last image above.)==
-- I also need to add toe-articulation (following the tutorial) and cover up the metal rod with putty to maintain the sculpt.
+- I also need to ==add toe-articulation (following the tutorial) and cover up the metal rod with putty to maintain the sculpt.==
-- Make sure that you sand from harsher to softer grits of sandpaper when sanding out the details on the head and smoothing the sculpted ears onto his head.
+- Make sure that you ==sand from harsher to softer grits of sandpaper when sanding out the details on the head and smoothing the sculpted ears onto his head.==
 - I need to also recreate the neck structure on the X-Cutioner body onto the Magneto body.
-My best bet is to saw off the area with the neck joint and imitate its cavity on the Magneto figure - then I can super glue the neck joint itself onto the Magneto body's neck cavity.
+I can use the same method as I do for adding a ball-joint waist, ==installing a joint connector in the head/neck piece and install a joint via paperclip in the torso (after dremeling it a bit to mimic the torso structure of the X-Cutioner body).==
-- After all this, I can dye the figure with Rit Synthetic Dye, at that point I can paint the majority of the body grey with the yellow utility belt and black gauntlets and boots plus his white eyes.
+- After all this, I can ==dye the figure with Rit Synthetic Dye,== at that point I can ==paint the majority of the body grey with the yellow utility belt and black gauntlets and boots plus his white eyes.==
 - I can follow the Spider-logo tutorial to make the Bat logo painting easier also.
-- At this point the sculpt and painting is done on all fronts, I can now use my Loctite super glue to adhere the cape to the ridge of the neck cavity for a clean transition.
-Make sure to check how the cape fits around the neck before gluing!!
+- At this point the sculpt and painting is done on all fronts, I can now ==use my Loctite super glue to adhere the cape to the ridge of the neck cavity for a clean transition.
+Make sure to check how the cape fits around the neck before gluing!!==
-- Also I want to sculpt some batarangs and install some magnets into the feet.
-Should document the process of this one too!
+- Also I want to ==sculpt some batarangs and install some magnets into the feet.== Should document the process of this one too!